-Most people would agree that drug use by teens is not something to be taken lightly.
-However some may say, “it’s only marijuana” or “it’s only alcohol” or “there’s nothing wrong with a little experimentation” or lastly some may even say, “I used marijuana when I was young”.
-But the world has changed and so have the drugs.
+While you are inclined to see drug use by a teen as a serious problem, others may say “it’s only marijuana” or “there’s nothing wrong with a little experimentation”, or some may even say “I used marijuana when I was young.”
+However, the world has changed and so has drug use amongst minors.

 Signs and Symptoms

 There are a number of signals that may indicate your child is using drugs or abusing alcohol.
-The difficulty is that often times the signals are masked as something else.
 Below is a list of potential signs and symptoms to watch out for.
-Keep track of how many signs or symptoms apply to your child and calculate your score indicating the likelihood of your child abusing drugs.
+Keep track of how many signs or symptoms apply to your child and calculate your score which indicates the likelihood that your child is using drugs.

-Of note: The result of this self-test is not designed to be used for self diagnosis or psychological evaluation.
+The result of this test is not designed to be used for diagnosis or as a psychological evaluation.

-- Missing money from your purse or wallet
+- Money missing from your purse of wallet

-- Missing medications (over the counter and prescription)
+- Missing medications (over the counter as well as prescription)

-- Withdrawal and decreased interactions with proper friends
+- Withdrawal and decreased interaction with good friends

-- Over the counter materials that can be used for getting high such as computer cleanser, nail polish/nail polish remover, white out, hairsprays or other inhalants are found in personal belongings
+- Over the counter materials such as computer duster, nail polish or nail polish remover, white out, hairsprays or other inhalants found with their belongings

-- Drug paraphernalia such as pipes, bags of seeds, rolling papers, empty bottles in the bedroom, baggies of pills etc
+- Drug paraphernalia such as pipes, bags of seeds, rolling papers, empty bottles, baggies, etc.

 - Your child’s bedroom is strictly off limits